-Microprocessor Cache
+Microprocessor Level-2 Cache

-The Pentium II microprocessor has both level-1 (L1) cache and level-2 (L2) cache integrated with the microprocessor.
-Cache is high-speed memory that stores information most often used by the microprocessor.
-Integrated cache provides a performance increase over the external placement of cache on the system board.
-Refer to "Cache Memory" on page 9 for more information about cache memory.
+An important feature of the Pentium II is that level-2 (L2) cache is integrated with the microprocessor.
+This provides a performance increase over the external placement of L2 cache on the system board.
+Refer to "Cache Memory" on page 10 for more information about level-2 cache.